-In this post, we’ll explain how the R.O.T. is employed for single subject and multiple subject compositions.
+In this post, we’ll explain how the rules of thirds is employed for single subject and multiple subject compositions.
 We’ll describe the guidelines of engagement and supply an example which will explain how the technique can be applied poorly.
-Lastly, you’ll discover why all rules of composition, including the ROT, are meant to be thrown out.
+Lastly, you’ll discover why all rules of composition, including the rule of thirds, are meant to be thrown out.

 In single subject photographs (i.e. those picturing a lone person or object), the composition’s main focal anchor rests along the left line of the grid.
 Points of interest that are positioned on that line will inspire your spectator to interact with your photo.
 When framing multiple subject compositions, a slightly different approach is needed.

 Several points of interest need a prioritization of each subject’s importance to the photograph.
 You’ll need to consider which subjects will be in the foreground and which will remain in the background.
-Where you place those subjects on your ROT grid will either underline or discount their significance.
+Where you place those subjects on your rule of thirds grid will either underline or discount their significance.

 Of the four intersection points on your grid, the bottom right point has the most focal weight.
 That’s where your viewer’s eyes are naturally drawn in multiple subject compositions.
 The upper left point has the least focal weight.
 Imagine you were to seat your foreground subject on the upper left junction point while placing your background subject on the bottom right of the grid.
 Such framing would appear counterintuitive to your spectators.
 It would confuse them.